Discover the best of Nordic winter in Iceland and Norway!

 If the sky is clear, you’ll be rewarded with sweeping views of Eyjafjallajökull and Mýrdalsjökull—two of Iceland’s most famous glacier-volcanoes.
 Eyjafjallajökull made headlines in 2010 when its eruption disrupted air travel across Europe, while Mýrdalsjökull quietly hides the powerful and unpredictable Katla beneath its ice cap.

-As the day unfolds, the dramatic Markarfljótsgljúfur Canyon comes into view.
+As the day unfolds, the dramatic Markarfljótsgljúfur canyon comes into view.
 Carved by a glacial river, this 200 m (656 ft) deep gorge is one of the most awe-inspiring sights on the trail.
 Eventually, you’ll reach Botnar—a peaceful green oasis in the middle of the black desert—where you’ll spend the night.
 After a well-earned dinner, you can relax and take in the quiet beauty of the evening landscape.

 Distance: 15 km (9.5 mi), Walking Time: 6–7 hrs, Descent: 40 m (130 ft).